Copyright (c) 2007-2024 THE THRASH METAL GUIDE

 XORCIZE (GREECE)

-This formation indulge in right as rain retro thrash with a few modern implements, also in the deathy shouty vocal department.
+This formation indulge in right as rain retro thrash with a few modern implements, also in the deathly shouty vocal department.
 The music covers all possible tempos as the most suitable seems to be the heavy pounding one.
-"Blast of System" tears the silence with a cool portion of fast-paced guitars, but the closing "Riders on the Road of Fire" is an epic mid-pacer with heroic tendencies, showing an act still looking for their most fitting "face".
+"Blast of System" tears the silence with a cool portion of fast-paced guitars, but the closing "Riders on the Road of Fire" is an epic mid-pacer with heroic tendencies, showing an act still looking for their most fitting face.

 Thoughts Filled With Fire EP, 2013